United States debt ceiling: Bill Clinton

+George W. Bush

+While George W. Bush was President, both Republicans and Democrats controlled the House and the Senate at various points during his term.
+Congress increased the debt ceiling eight times in 2002, 2003, 2004, 2006, 2007, and twice in 2008.

+When Republicans were in the majority, they consistently voted to increase the debt ceiling.
+While some Democrats did vote against the debt ceiling when the process was controlled by a Republican majority, Democrats did not filibuster debt limit increases in 2003, 2004 and 2006, allowing Senate Republicans to raise the debt limit with a simple majority.

+When Democrats controlled the House and the Senate in the last two years of George W. Bush's term, Democratic majorities in the House and the Senate reinstated the automatic Gephardt Rule and increased the debt ceiling three times without attaching preconditions.

+Barack Obama

-In 2011, Republicans in Congress demanded deficit reduction as part of raising the debt ceiling.
+In 2011, Republicans took control of Congress and again suspended the Gephardt Rule as they had under Clinton.
+The Republican majority in Congress demanded deficit reduction as part of raising the debt ceiling.
 The resulting contention was resolved on August 2, 2011, by the Budget Control Act of 2011.
 Under the "McConnell Rule," the president was allowed to unilaterally raise the debt ceiling.
 This action could be overturned by an act of Congress, but this would require a 2/3 majority vote in both houses assuming that the president vetoed the act.

 On August 5, 2011, Standard & Poors issued the first ever downgrade in the federal government's credit rating, citing their April warnings, the difficulty of bridging the parties and that the resulting agreement fell well short of the hoped-for comprehensive 'grand bargain'.
 The credit downgrade and debt ceiling debacle contributed to the Dow Jones Industrial Average (DJIA) falling nearly 2,000 points in late July and August.
 Following the downgrade itself, the DJIA had one of its worst days in history and fell 635 points on August 8.